ACSS 2022 Executive Team Expressions of Interest

 Head of Crisis Ops is an extremely demanding but rewarding role.
 They will oversee a large team responsible for the development of the crisis simulations.
 The Head of Crisis Ops is an organised, intelligent, efficient communicator, innovator and leader.
 They will be the main liaison between the Crisis Ops team and the Executive Committee, and the main liaison between the ACSS and academic experts for the purpose of simulation development.
 They will chair all Crisis Ops meetings, assist in goal setting and resource allocation, provide guidance to the Head Crisis Writers, and assist with simulation research and narrative development.

-The CTO will manage and implement all the technologies and software used in ACSS 2021.
-This will include the crisis simulation software, mobile applications, live streaming technologies and/or Zoom webinar licences.
+The CTO will manage and implement all the technologies and software used in ACSS 2022.
+This will include the crisis simulation software, event delivery software, live streaming technologies and/or Zoom webinar licenses.
 The CTO will also oversee the organisation and implementation of our live TV studio.
-Previous experience in technical support for virtual events and/or someone with a computer science background will be highly regarded.
+Previous experience in virtual events and/or someone with a technical or media-focused background will be highly regarded.
 Drive, initiative and a friendly, personable nature is essential to the role.

 Head of Marketing and Communications